 Holiday traditions at All Saints require special celebrations, sometimes joyful, sometimes solemn.
-Our local traditions also come out in our special services held at certain times of the year.

 Advent and Lent Mid-Week Services

 Advent and Lent are occasions for Taize or other sung prayer services on weekday evenings.
 While different, each service features reading, time for reflection, and song.
 These contemplative breaks in the week help those who attend find space and meaning in these unique seasons.